 Avista Healthcare Public Acquisition Corp. (the "Company") was incorporated as a Cayman Islands exempted company on December 4, 2015.
-The Company was formed for the purpose of effecting a merger, share exchange, asset acquisition, share purchase, reorganization or similar business combination with one or more businesses (a "Business Combination").
-The Company intends to focus its search for a target business in the healthcare industry, although it may seek to complete a Business Combination with an operating company in any industry or sector.
+The Company was formed for the purpose of effecting a merger, share exchange, asset acquisition, share purchase, reorganization or similar business combination with one or more businesses (a "business combination").
+The Company has focused and will continue to focus its search for a target business in the healthcare industry, although it may seek to complete a business combination with an operating company in any industry or sector.
 The Company is an "emerging growth company," as defined in Section 2(a) of the Securities Act of 1933, as amended (the "Securities Act"), as modified by the Jumpstart Our Business Startups Act of 2012 (as amended, the "JOBS Act").
 The Company's sponsor is Avista Acquisition Corp. (the "Sponsor"), which was incorporated on December 4, 2015.

-At June 30, 2017, the Company had not commenced any operations.
-All activity through June 30, 2017 relates to the Company's formation, its initial public offering of 30,000,000 units (the "Units") at \$10.00 per Unit, each consisting of one of the Company's Class A ordinary shares, par value \$0.0001 per share (the "Class A Shares"), and one warrant (the "Warrants") to purchase one-half of one Class A Share (the "Public Offering") and efforts directed towards locating a suitable initial Business Combination.
+At March 31, 2018, the Company had not commenced any operations.
+All activity through March 31, 2018 relates to the Company's formation, its initial public offering of 30,000,000 units (the "Units") at \$10.00 per Unit, each consisting of one Class A ordinary share of the Company, par value \$0.0001 per share (the "Class A Shares"), and one warrant (the "Warrants") to purchase one-half of one Class A Share (the "Public Offering") and efforts directed towards locating a suitable initial business combination.
 The Company also granted the Underwriters (as defined below) of the Public Offering a 45-day option to purchase up to 4,500,000 additional Units to cover over-allotments (the "Over-allotment Option").
 The Class A Shares sold as part of the Units in the Public Offering are sometimes referred to herein as the "public shares."
-The Company will not generate any operating revenues until after completion of a Business Combination, at the earliest.
+The Company will not generate any operating revenues until after completion of a business combination, at the earliest.